microfeed/microfeed/README.md

 Cloudflare provides very generous free usage quota.
 For personal or small-business-level usage, it's unlikely that you need to pay Cloudflare.
 In other words, you use microfeed + Cloudflare for free hosting!

-## Install FeedKit to Cloudflare Pages
+## Install microfeed to Cloudflare Pages

 Roughly you'll do these steps: